pdelfino/deep-work-companies/README.md

 # Companies that value Deep Work

 A list of companies that endorse Cal Newport's Deep Work approach.
-This might be handy for people who likes to build stuff without intermitent, cheap and noisy interruptions.
+This might be handy for people who likes to build stuff without intermitent, cheap, and noisy interruptions.

 This is a *work in progress*, contributions are welcome.